 Special requirements are related to enrolment in courses/units where clinical, practical or work placements are part of a course/unit structure.
 These include courses/units in Education, Nursing and Social & Health related sciences.

-For more information on the Working with Children Check Student Declaration, please visit the NSW Commission for Children and Young People (opens in a new window) website.
+For more information on the Working with Children Check Student Declaration, please visit the NSW Office of the Children's Guardian (opens in a new window) website.